Can Composite Bonding Be Whitened? Complete Guid

 Final Thoughts

-Composite bonding is a great way to improve your smile, but it does require care.
+Composite Bonding Aberdeen is a great way to improve your smile, but it does require care.
 While it cannot be whitened like natural teeth, there are ways to keep it looking fresh.
 The best plan is to avoid staining habits and keep up with daily oral care.

 If you want to whiten your teeth, speak to your dentist before getting bonding.
 This helps avoid mismatched shades and gives you the best result.